 E.K.
 McWilliams is a member of the Investigations, Compliance and Defense Practice.
 McWilliams’ practice focuses on internal and government-initiated investigations.
-McWilliams has particular experience in the areas of anti-money laundering regulation and the Bank Secrecy Act, and the Foreign Corrupt Practices Act.
+McWilliams has particular experience in the area of anti-money laundering regulation and the Bank Secrecy Act.

 McWilliams has experience on matters spanning industries including banking, gaming, automotive, and manufacturing.
 McWilliams has also represented clients in civil litigation and arbitrations involving claims of securities fraud and breach of contract.

 McWilliams received a J.D. from Northwestern Law School in 2014 and graduated cum laude.
 While at Northwestern Law, McWilliams served as a member of the Center on Wrongful Convictions and the Children and Family Justice Center, and was awarded a Point Foundation Scholarship and a FASPE Fellowship.
 Before law school, McWilliams attended Oxford University as a Clarendon International Scholar and received an M.S. in comparative social policy.
 Prior to that, McWilliams received a B.A. summa cum laude from the University of Wisconsin-Madison, where they served as chair of the Associated Students of Madison and received a Letters and Science Senior Honors research grant to write a thesis in applied ethics.

 Prior to joining Jenner & Block, McWilliams worked as chief of staff to a leader in the Wisconsin State legislature, and coordinated policy research, legislative strategy, media relations and constituent services.